jarednwolf/pourtrait/README.md

 ## Documentation

-Complete documentation is available in the `docs/` directory:
+Complete documentation is available in the `docs/` directory.
+A sample `.env.local.example` has been added to the repo root to simplify environment setup.
+Use it to populate your Vercel production environment variables.

 - **[Setup & Installation](./docs/01-setup/README.md)** - Getting started, requirements, troubleshooting
 - **[Development](./docs/02-development/README.md)** - Coding guidelines, testing, deployment